pantheon-systems/documentation/source/_docs/continuous-integration.md

 tags: [code]
 keywords: continuous integration, tests, testing, terminus, drupal,
 ---
 Continuous Integration (CI) is a method of running automated unit and integration tests to apply quality control.
 Pantheon doesn't provide or host tools for continuous integration, but many tools and techniques are compatible with Pantheon.
-If you have a particular use case or technique that you'd like to highlight, let us know by opening a support ticket.
+If you have a particular use case or technique that you'd like to highlight, let us know by [contacting support](/docs/getting-support).

 ## Terminus Command-Line Interface